integreat-io/map-transform/README.md

 ]
 ```

+You may also set `$direction: 'fwd'` or `$direction: 'rev'` on the object, to
+have it filter in one direction only.

-See the `transform()` operation on how defining as an object works.
+See the `transform()` operation for more on how defining as an object works.

 #### `iterate(pipeline)` operation